Account-level reporting in Amplitude

 • To instrument account-level reporting in Amplitude, see our Help Center documentation.

-Group-level reporting: an overview
+Group-level reporting: An overview

 account_level_reporting_1.png